-Reclaimed snow fence planks derive from nominal 1 x 6 and 2 x 6 boards of a western, high altitude pine, spruce and fir mix.
-We reclaim the 1 x 6 boards continually, but the 2 x 6 boards have limited availability.
-We mill these reclaimed boards into wall and ceiling paneling, shiplap, nickel gap, straight-edge planks, tongue and groove, as well as flooring.
+Reclaimed snow fence planks derive from recycled nominal 1 x 6 and 2 x 6 boards consisting of a mix of high-altitude pine, spruce, and fir.
+The 1 x 6 boards are continually recycled, but the 2 x 6 boards are rarely replaced and have a limited availability.
+These upcycled boards are milled into wall/ceiling planks, shiplap, straight-edge boards, siding, and more.

 What is the lead time for reclaimed wood?

-Once the boards are reclaimed, they are hauled to the Centennial Woods facility in Laramie, WY.
-Production times to process and mill the boards are constantly adjusting based on the weather, road conditions, wildlife migration, and accessibility mandates from the Bureau of Land Management.
-Call 307-742-3672 or contact us for up-to-date information.
+Once the boards are reclaimed they are hauled to the Centennial Woods facility in Laramie, WY.
+Production times to process and mill large quantities and custom boards are constantly adjusting based on the weather, road conditions, wildlife migration, and accessibility mandates from the Bureau of Land Management.
+Call 307-742-3672 or contact us for an estimate.

-How old is reclaimed wood or the reclaimed wood definition?
+How old is reclaimed wood and what is reclaimed wood?

 What kind of milling options are available for reclaimed wood?

-Unlike barn wood or pallet wood, reclaimed snow fence wood is naturally free from toxins, safe for indoor use, and ready to be used in net zero projects.
-Since heat treating is unnecessary, our wood arrives as a carbon-negative product even if you are located across the Atlantic or Pacific.
-Our wood is 100% natural and has not been treated with chemicals or exposed to barnyard animal waste.
-The extremely low VOC (volatile organic compounds) levels in our wood makes it an ideal choice when indoor air quality.
-In fact, this product is certifed GREENGUARD Gold for low chemical emissions.
-By building, maintaining, and rebuilding the snow fences in Wyoming we have created the largest known source/system for producing naturally aged, sustainable reclaimed wood.
-Centennial Woods is truly sustainable from in a number of aspects… not a claim most other reclaimed wood companies can make.
+Unlike barn wood, reclaimed snow fence wood is naturally free from toxins, safe for indoor use, and ready to be used in net zero projects.
+Since heat treating in a kiln is unnecessary, our wood arrives as a carbon-negative product (even if the boards are shipped across the Atlantic or Pacific.)
+By building, maintaining, and rebuilding the wooden snow fences in Wyoming we have created the largest known system for creating naturally aged, sustainable reclaimed wood.

 - 2015 International Green Construction Code